kota7/ggshow/README.md

 ## Functions

-- `ggshow`: Draw graph using ggplot2 on R and returns the Image object that you can show on Jupyter notebook
+- `ggshow`: Draw graph using ggplot2 on R and return the Image object that you can show on Jupyter notebook
 - `ggwrite`: Draw graph using ggplot2 on R and save it to a file.